g-male/darin-portfolio/content/capturing/editorial/yota-for-kijiji.md

 postyear: "2022"
 contentdesc: editorial
 ---
-Yota wearing assorted vintage from Knock Twice, for Kijij's back to school campaign in 2022.
+Shot and edited for Kijij's back to school campaign.

+Model: Yota Kayama